NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/ProfilesIndex.page.md

 <tr>
 <td>{{pagelink:Profile-DiagnosticReport-Lab,text:UKCore-DiagnosticReport-Lab}}</td>
 <td>active</td>
-<td>A profile derived from the UK Core DiagnosticReport profile to define the minimal set of data to query and retrieve the findings of laboratory tests.</td>
+<td>A profile <i>derived</i> from the UK Core DiagnosticReport profile to define the minimal set of data to query and retrieve the findings of laboratory tests.</td>
 <td>6</td>
 </tr>
 <tr>